polyrhythmm/AndrewDaySkillsTest/README.md

  Game instructions

+ To start the game open a terminal and type 'node script.js'

  - create -> creates a robot to be place on the grid which 5x5 indexed at 0
  - select -> selects a robot on the grid
  - move -> moves a robot forward or back